 2. Incident Synopsis

 The incident synopsis is another crucial piece of fire investigation reports.
 It gives an overview of the incident, in summary, with key details that give context to the investigation.
-Document these things:
+Document these things in the incident synopsis:

 Best Practices: